-By altering these factors for your horse- and adding a little bit of basic training- we can adjust your horse’s gaits to be paces that are comfortable for you to ride.
+By altering these factors for your horse- plus understanding biomechanics of horse gait transitions and adding a little bit of basic training- we can adjust your horse’s gaits to be paces that are comfortable for you to ride.
 In this article, we’ll talk about a few ways to speed up or slow down your horse’s walk, trot, or canter so that you can be a more comfortable and confident rider.

 1. Use your body to set your horse’s pace

 Horses are giant animals that do have their own rhythm at every gait, but don’t underestimate how powerful your body weight can be, especially when you move it in a particular pace and rhythm.
 Imagine giving a small child a piggyback ride, but that child pulling sharply back on your shoulders each time you try to take a step forward- it would certainly change your pace, wouldn’t it?
 You can do the same thing by using your body well when you are in the saddle.